What Is a Solo 401(k) and Should You Have One?

 So, for instance, say you’re a business owner with no employees and you made $100,000 in 2022.
 You could contribute $20,500 as an employee and $25,000 as an employer (based on your total salary minus self-employment taxes and business expenses).
 That means that each year, you could save a whopping $45,500.

 Solo 401(k) rules dictate that you cannot make any withdrawals until a specified event occurs.
 These events include reaching age 59 1/2, separation from service, termination of the plan or something else the plan identifies.
 You might be able, however, to make a hardship withdrawal, but you’ll pay a 10% penalty if you haven’t reached the age of 59 1/2.
 Solo 401(k) sponsors are not required to offer loan provisions within plans.
 Check with your plan’s sponsor to confirm.

-When you reach the age of 70 1/2, you generally have to start taking withdrawals from your Solo 401(k).
+You generally have to start taking withdrawals from your Solo 401(k) by April 1 in the year after you turn 72.
 You can structure your plan to accept other retirement account rollovers, such as SEP-IRAs and traditional IRAs.

 A Solo 401(k) offers account holders the opportunity to choose their own tax advantages.
 You can either open a pre-tax account — aka traditional Solo 401(k) — or an after-tax account, known as a Roth Solo 401(k).
 If you choose the former, your retirement distributions will be taxed as regular income, but if you choose the latter, your retirement distributions will be tax-free.